etuonudavid/BigFoot-Analysis-in-USA-/README.md

     -precip_type pressure
     -summary : Summary of the weather under which the sighting was recorded
     -uv_index: Ultaviolet light index when the sighting was recorded
-    -visibility: Visibility ranging from 1 to 10
+    visibility: Visibility ranging from 1 to 10
-    -wind_bearing: direction of the wind when the sighting was recorded
+    wind_bearing: direction of the wind when the sighting was recorded
-    -wind_speed: Wind speed when the sighting was recorded There are 5,022 rows
+    wind_speed: Wind speed when the sighting was recorded There are 5,022 rows

 The data is gotten from Kaggle.